stevenharman/git_tracker/README.md

 [#8675309]
 ```

-However, if you include the story number in the Pivotal Tracker format in your
+However, if you include the story number in the Pivotal Tracker format within
-commit message, the hook will do nothing.
+your commit message, the hook will do nothing.

 ```bash
 # on branch named `best_feature_ever-8675309`